oyvinddd/ohcirclesegue/README.md

     ```swift
     override func prepareForSegue(segue: UIStoryboardSegue, sender: AnyObject?) {

-        // No problem to force unwrap in this case
+        // No problem to force unwrap in this case, since we know sender is an instance of UIButton
         let button = sender as!
 UIButton

         // Set the circleOrigin property of the segue to the center of the button